 Mussel Abundance, Richness, and Biomass

 We traversed over 111 km of the Little River during the summers of 2015 and 2016 (Figure 1).
 We identified 12 large mussel beds (> 50 m in length) and an additional 30 small mussel beds (< 50 m in length), for a total of 42 sites (Figure 2).
 We quantitatively sampled the 12 large beds, and performed timed searches at all 42 sites.
 We sampled a total of 16,363 individual mussels and found a total of 29 species across our sampling sites (Table 1, Figure 2).
 The most abundant species were Amblema plicata, Quadrula pustulosa, and Actinonaias ligamentina (Figure 3).
 Species richness per site ranged from 2 to 21 species (Figure 4).
 The abundance ranged from 2 to 743 individuals encountered per hour (Figure 5).
 The mussel density of the 12 large beds based on the quantitative surveys ranged between 26 and 70 mussels per m2 (Figure 6).
 The regression analysis showed a positive correlation between the total biomass of a bed and the abundance of individuals of a species.
-The R2 value for all species was positive (Figure 7)
+The R2 value for all species was positive (Figure 7).
+In addition, there was a positive correlation (R2= 0.52) between the total biomass of the sites and the richness of those sites (Figure 8).

 Nestedness